fermyon/developer/content/spin/install.md

 Simply unzip the binary release and place the `spin.exe` in your system path.

-Next, we recommend you [install a starter set of templates and plugins](#installing-templates-and-plugins).
+This does not install any Spin templates or plugins.
+For a starter list, see the [Installing Templates and Plugins section](#installing-templates-and-plugins).

 If you want to use WSL2 (Windows Subsystem for Linux 2), please follow the instructions for using Linux.